A carbon monoxide leak can mean disaster for your business

 You’re in danger even when detectors DON’T go off

-For one thing, low levels of the poisonous gas don’t always cause the detectors to go off, especially the kind that are installed in the ceiling and hard-wired to your electrical system.
-They are often programmed only to go off if levels are dangerous enough to cause death.
+For one thing, low levels of the poisonous gas don’t always cause a CO sensor to go off, especially the kind that are installed in the ceiling and hard-wired to your electrical system.
+They are often programmed only to go off if carbon monoxide levels are dangerous enough to cause death.
 However, according to the US Center for Disease Control (CDC), prolonged exposure to low levels of carbon monoxide can still cause people to experience symptoms of headaches, fatigue and nausea.
 People with heart conditions can also experience chest pain.

 If you become aware of a number of people complaining about these symptoms, you need to take action right away.
-Since the source of most carbon monoxide leaks is a fuel-burning alliance or heating system, call in an HVAC company to inspect your heating system.
+Since the sources of carbon monoxide leaks are almost always fuel-burning appliances or heating systems, call in an HVAC company to inspect your heating system.
 Even better, if you own a restaurant, get a company that also services your kitchen equipment to inspect gas-burning cooking appliances.

-Read more information from the CDC about carbon monoxide and HVAC safety tips.
+Read more information from the CDC about carbon monoxide.

 What to do when detectors DO go off